almostearthling/when-command/README.md

 <!--
 ## :radioactive: Issues and Breaking Changes

-The configuration file format has not changed for more than six months now, therefore there are no breaking change to be careful about.
+The configuration file format has not changed for more than six months now, therefore there are no breaking changes to be careful about.
 -->